What we do

-University of Alberta Digital Strategy is a joint initiative between the Office of the Vice-President (University Relations) and the Office of the Vice-Provost (Information Technology).
+University Digital Strategy (UDS) is a joint initiative between the Office of the Vice-President (University Relations) and the Office of the Vice-Provost (Information Technology).

 To become one of the best examples of a post-secondary digital learning environment.
 Enabled by capabilities in web, mobile, social networks and IT systems, create the best, leading-edge digital infrastructure for teaching and learning at any Canadian university.

 Pillars of Digital Strategy